Skip to content

 Notes

-An evidence snapshot is a preserved reading of what your application believed was true at a specific decision moment.
+An evidence snapshot is the submitted reading of what your application preserved at a specific decision moment.

-StateMirror stores these snapshots immutably.
-It does not decide outcomes, interpret payloads, or prove the real-world truth of what was submitted.
+StateMirror preserves these submitted snapshots immutably.
+It does not decide outcomes, interpret payloads, evaluate policy, execute workflows, replace observability, or prove upstream truth.

 MENTAL MODEL